krishnarevi/Question_answering_model_with_BERT_and_BART/README.md

 ## 9. Challenges

 - Data : Data has been most challenging part of this problem .
-We had 5 separate teams collecting data .

   - Retrieved data had good amount of urls , name of authors , tags ,tables etc cleaning this was most tedious task
   - Data cleaning is provided in the data_processing.py file